Allan Donald: Test debut

+1996 World Cup

 He was part of the South African squad which reached quarter-finals of the 1996 Cricket World Cup.
 During a group stage match between the United Arab Emirates and South Africa in the 1996 World Cup, UAE skipper Sultan Zarawani faced Donald without a helmet as he only wore a sunhat on his head, which literally frustrated Donald and the gesture of Zarawani had prompted him to bowl fierce bouncers on the batsman.
 Sultan came to bat when UAE was reeling at 68/6 in a huge run chase of 322 and was subsequently hit on the head by a fierce bouncer delivered by Donald.
 Donald recorded in his autobiography that he feared initially that he had killed him.
 Despite the blow, Zarawani still continued to refuse the offer of a helmet but only lasted six more balls before he was dismissed and taken straight to hospital.
-During the quarter-final he went wicketless conceding 50 runs in 8 overs as West Indies won the match by a narrow margin of 19 runs.
-He was the leading wicket-taker for South Africa during the 1996 World Cup with eight wickets.
+For the quarter-final against West Indies, Donald was left out of the team so that two spinners could be selected, a decision later described as "the single biggest mistake of the tournament".
+He was the leading wicket-taker for South Africa during the 1996 World Cup, with eight wickets.

-He played a key role in South Africa's triumph over India in the final of the 1996–97 Standard Bank International One-Day Series where he was the pick of the bowlers in the final with 3/48.
+He played a key role in South Africa's triumph over India in the final of the 1996–97 Standard Bank International One-Day Series where he recorded 3/48 in the final.
 He was also the leading wicket-taker of the tournament with 18 scalps.
 During the Tri-series final at Durban, Donald "got involved in an incident that has since caused [him] a lot of grief".
 Donald was being hit around the park by Sachin Tendulkar and Rahul Dravid in the final as Dravid top-scored for India with 84.
 He received media backlash for possibly using racial languages during his spat with Dravid.
 Donald said he got carried away and confronted Dravid face-to-face saying "This isn't such a fucking easy game".
-He was an integral member of the South African which won the four nation Sameer Cup 1996–97 where South Africa emerged victorious in the final after defeating Pakistan by 7 wickets and he was the leading wicket taker during the tournament taking 14 wickets.
+He was an" member of the South African which won the four nation Sameer Cup 1996–97 where South Africa emerged victorious in the final after defeating Pakistan by 7 wickets and he was the leading wicket taker during the tournament taking 14 wickets.